GaiaOcean/GaiaOcean.github.io/README.md

 # GaiaOcean.github.io

 Gaia Ocean is an environmental project created by high schoolers as their final paper for the environmental course.
-The objective is to raise awareness about the negative impacts of plastic pollution on marine life and human health.
+The objective of our website is to raise awareness about the negative impacts of plastic pollution on marine life and human health.

 ## Inspiration and Source